This course is dedicated to:

 After having followed her family footsteps by studying Economy and Management of Cultural Heritage, Benedetta felt the need to be true to herself and devoted all of her energies to pursue a career in footwear, distinctly marking all of her passions through design and style.
 Benedetta also puts a lot of attention on innovation through new materials and has launched the 1st collection with her own brand for the S/S of 2017.
 We wish her a successful career!← Back

 Who is your customer, which is the identity of the brand are all key elements to focus the design.
 Our teachers explain these topics starting from real and up-to-dated examples of contemporary brands through the analysis of catwalks, promotional campaigns, product design and retail stores.
-Each student is challenged to develop a design project starting from the identity of the brand, this project will be presented during the last day of the course.
+Each student is challenged to develop a design project starting from the identity of the brand down to the range building.
+This project will be presented during the last day of the course.

 The merchandising plan is a fundamental tool for the modern organizations to focus the creative ideas into a marketing and sales framework.
 Once a merchandising plan is prepared students are guided through the process that leads to shoe design: